graphql-java-generator/graphql-maven-plugin-project/README.md

 * The __Maven plugin__ is available in the project ([graphql-maven-plugin-project](https://github.com/graphql-java-generator/graphql-maven-plugin-project))
 * A __Gradle plugin__ is available in the project [graphql-gradle-plugin-project](https://github.com/graphql-java-generator/graphql-gradle-plugin-project).
 It offers exactly the same functionalities.

+## Full documentation

+The [Full documentation](https://graphql-maven-plugin-project.graphql-java-generator.com/) is [available here](https://graphql-maven-plugin-project.graphql-java-generator.com/) , for both the Gradle and the Maven plugin.

 ## Aim of this project